Unsupervised Point Cloud Pre-Training via Contrasting and Clustering: Experiments

-We adopt a part segmentation task to explore the per-point features obtained through our unsupervised pre-training.
-Part segmentation aims to assign the part category label (e.g., chair leg, cup handle) to each point for an inputted 3D point cloud.
-We fine-tune and evaluate the model on the ShapeNetPart \cite{yi2016scalable} benchmark, which contains 16,881 objects from 16 categories and has 50 parts in total.
-Each object consists of 2048 points.
-During testing, the post-processing is the same as \cite{qi2017pointnet}.
-The overall accuracy (OA) and the mean class intersection over union (mIoU) are used as evaluative criteria to evaluate segmentation performance.
-Table \ref{tb:pseg} compares ConClu initialization with random, Jigsaw \cite{sauder2019self}, and OcCo \cite{wang2020unsupervised} initialization on object part segmentation.
-Our method improves the part segmentation performance and exceeds the state-of-the-art baselines (Jigsaw and OcCo) in terms of OA and mIoU.
-For PointNet, our pre-training improves the performance by 1.9\% OA and 1.8\% mIoU compared against training using random initialization (93.7\% OA, 84.0\% mIoU).
-Our ConClu initialized DGCNN backbone achieves 94.8\% OA and 85.2\% mIoU overall test accuracy, and it outperforms the random initialized DGCNN (92.2 OA, 84.4\% mIoU) by more than 2.6\% OA and 0.8\% mIoU.
-It also slightly surpasses the second-best, OcCo initialized DGCNN (94.4\% OA, 85.0\% mIoU) by 0.4\% OA, 0.2\% mIoU.
-Fig. \ref{fig:part} visualizes the results of part segmentation initialized with our model, showing that our method can achieve a excellent performance for part segmentation.
+\textbf{Part segmentation} We further evaluate the transferability of the learned representations on 3D part segmentation.
+Following prior work, we evaluate two backbone networks, PointNet and DGCNN, on the ShapeNetPart~\cite{yi2016scalable} benchmark.
+ShapeNetPart contains 16{,}881 objects from 16 categories with a total of 50 part labels, and each object consists of 2{,}048 points.
+During testing, we use the same post-processing strategy as in~\cite{qi2017pointnet}.
+We report overall accuracy (OA) and mean intersection over union (mIoU) as the evaluation metrics.
+As shown in Table~\ref{tab:seg}, our method consistently outperforms random initialization and previous unsupervised pre-training methods, including Jigsaw~\cite{sauder2019self} and OcCo~\cite{wang2020unsupervised}, in terms of both OA and mIoU.
+For PointNet, our pre-training improves performance over random initialization by 0.8\% in OA and 1.5\% in mIoU.
+For DGCNN, our method achieves 94.7\% OA and 85.4\% mIoU, exceeding random initialization by 2.5\% in OA and 1.0\% in mIoU.
+It also slightly outperforms the second-best method, OcCo, by 0.3\% in OA and 0.4\% in mIoU.
+These results demonstrate that the proposed framework learns transferable point-wise representations that are effective for fine-grained 3D part segmentation.